hurwitzlab/stampede-template/README.md

 The "app.json" wants a simple test shell script, so this is an example.
 Also referenced in the "app.json," so change that if when you change this file name.

+## "bin" dir

+If you need binaries not availble as modules (e.g., "module spider foo" to see if it's available), then you can build them into "stampede/bin" for use on your nodes.

 # Author

 Ken Youens-Clark <kyclark@email.arizona.edu>